Characters of the StarCraft series: Vorazun

-Mohandar is a prelate within the Nerazim, the elderly leader of the Nerazim and member of the Hierarchy.
-In the Dark Templar Saga, Mohandar attends a meeting of the Hierarchy to discuss Zamara, a missing preserver, Ulrezaj, a powerful dark archon and old enemy of the Khalai.
-Mohandar appears in Zeratul's apocalyptic vision at the end of the Protoss mini-campaign in Wings of Liberty.
-Mohandar appears in the StarCraft II short story Children of the Void, set before Legacy of the Void.
-He was killed while quelling a Nerazim uprising in the capital city of Talematros with Matriarch Vorazun.

 Ulrezaj

-Ulrezaj is a Nerazim rebel who believes that the Khalai Protoss should either be removed from Shakuras or exterminated.
-He is introduced in the downloadable Brood War campaign "Enslavers: Dark Vengeance", and later appears as the antagonist of the novels Shadow Hunters and Twilight.
-Brought up as a scholar on the moon of Ehlna, Ulrezaj begins to abuse his position by learning from prohibited sources of information.
+Ulrezaj is a Nerazim leader who became one of the most prominent extremists among his people.
+His actions brought him into conflict with other Protoss leaders, including Zeratul, who opposed Ulrezaj's radical ideology.
+Ulrezaj is primarily featured in the expanded StarCraft universe, where his character explores the political and philosophical divisions between the Protoss factions that were later reconciled through the formation of the Daelaam.
+He is first introduced in the downloadable Brood War campaign "Enslavers: Dark Vengeance", and later appears as the antagonist of the novels Shadow Hunters and Twilight.
 Resenting the exile of the dark templar from Aiur, he abandons his career and takes up arms against the Khalai Protoss as they establish themselves on Shakuras.
-He later uses the knowledge learned from his early days to become a dark archon, an immensely powerful psionic being created by several Protoss merging.
+He later uses the knowledge learned from his early days to become a Dark Archon, an immensely powerful psionic being created from the merging of multiple Dark Templar.
 Allying with a Terran smuggler, Alan Schezar, Ulrezaj moves an orbital base over Shakuras; Ulrezaj uses Schezar's resources to mutate Zerg to attack the Khalai Protoss, while an EMP device disables Shakuras' power grid.
 Though defeated by Zeratul's forces, Ulrezaj escapes.

 Ulrezaj reappears several years later, residing on Aiur where he is manipulating a faction of Protoss survivors who were not evacuated.
 Ulrezaj uses these Protoss to attempt to capture a Terran archaeologist, Jacob Ramsey, who has the powerful mind of a Protoss archivist, Zamara, residing in his own mind; their failure to do so leads to Ulrezaj personally trying to take Ramsey, but the archaeologist escapes through a warp gate while both Zerg and Valerian Mengsk's forces also attempt to capture him.
 Ulrezaj traces Ramsey to Ehlna, breaking through the defenses of both the Protoss and the Dominion.
-However, Zamara uses the last of her energy to lock Ulrezaj's mind into a storage crystal, sacrificing herself to keep Ulrezaj trapped.
+However, Zamara uses the last of her energy to lock Ulrezaj's mind into a storage crystal, sacrificing herself to keep the Dark Archon trapped.